drivendataorg/zamba/docs/docs/predict-tutorial.md

 ### 4. Specify any additional parameters

 And there's so much more!
-You can also do things like specify your region for faster model download (`--weight-download-region`), use a saved model checkpoint (`--checkpoint`), or specify a different path where your predictions should be saved (`--save`).
+You can also do things like specify your region for faster model download (`--weight-download-region`), use a saved model checkpoint (`--checkpoint`), or specify a different folder where your predictions should be saved (`--save-dir`).
 To read about a few common considerations, see the [Guide to Common Optional Parameters](extra-options.md) page.

 ### 5. Test your configuration with a dry run